 - Demographics: city-level population data including inter alia gender, age structure, disabilities, nationality, and other relevant groups.
 The Consultant should also identify key social conditions and trends influencing the operations of urban sectors; - Economic: city-level economic productivity and growth, per capita and household economic data, key economic trends, and employment trends and levels of education in the city level (by gender, and other groups youth, people with disabilities, etc.). - vi.
-Assessment of climatic conditions: Describe the city and regional climatic conditions relation to temperature, precipitation, water resource and frequency of extreme weather events.
-The Consultant should look at the current and projected conditions in the City that will influence the demand for and operation of municipal services, as well as impact urban level environmental performance.
-To conduct this analysis, the Consultant should collect information relating to current conditions as well as projections out to 2050. - vii.
 Gender and vulnerable population representation and participation in city development: The Consultant should also assess the extent to which men, women and vulnerable groups have equal economic and other opportunities in the City's governance and socio-economic framework, and their representation in a City's decision-making and governance processes.
 The assessment should consider institutional, political and legal barriers women and vulnerable groups, who may face disproportionate barriers to economic opportunities, face to participate in the City's infrastructure development.
 The assessment should answer whether there is political support within the municipal government towards vulnerable groups and gender-inclusive policies and approaches, and if the City has already developed such approaches.
 If yes, the assessment will review these policy approaches, and will ensure that this assessment builds on any urban policy previously developed.
 It should also consider a City's capacity to develop and implement gender-responsive policies and measures.
+(Please refer to p75 Annex 7.
+Guidance Note for developing the Gender Assessment)